Alcoholism Intervention: Guidelines and Safest Practices

 Try to increase the chances of success with these after-steps:

-- Follow up on your loved one’s promises to seek help.
-If your loved one had promised that he or she would seek treatment during the meeting, wait for a few days after the meeting, then follow up on the pledge.
+- Follow up on the loved one’s promises to seek help.
+If the loved one had promised that he or she would seek treatment during the meeting, wait for a few days after the meeting, then follow up on the pledge.

 - Strictly enforce consequences, if need be.
-If your loved one does not seek help, enforce the consequences you had spelled out during the meeting.
+If the loved one does not seek help, enforce the consequences one had spelled out during the meeting.
 Leaving the house or stopping the cash flow might seem brutal but sometimes hitting rock bottom comes as a reality check that will jolt an addict in denial into action.

 - Prepare for another alcohol intervention.
 A meeting may not immediately end in the wished-for results, but it will shine some spotlight on the problem.
 It may get the abuser thinking about his or her drinking behavior.
 In such cases, striking while the iron is hot is important and preparing to organize another intervention meeting is necessary.